Frenzy HotNS Barbarian Greater Rift Speed Farming Variation

 Most of the gear from the Greater Rift progression build will still make sense for speed farming, but a few variations will be necessary in order to maximize your productivity and momentum during regular Rift clears.

-During standard rift speed farming, the timing and positioning-reliant bonuses of the Endless Walk set and Convention of Elements are greatly diminished in usefulness.
+During Greater Rift speed farming, the timing and positioning-reliant bonuses of the Endless Walk set are greatly diminished in usefulness.
 You can still use this jewelry split, but will be slower and only suitable when you explore the upper GR limits of your speed farming.
 In their place, we suggest wearing a combination of Squirt's Necklace, Convention of Elements and a Band of Might.
 Squirt's Necklace is a glass cannon staple which doubles your damage with a separate multiplier, but has considerable drawbacks — requirement not to get hit and a penalty of increased damage taken if you do.
 You will offset these drawbacks with the shield of Molten Wildebeest's Gizzard lvl 25 bonus, and the combination of control you apply to the enemies plus your tremendous kill speed in GRs.
-Convention of Elements rotates through the elemental damage bonuses available to your class and dictates your playstyle around the spike of damage during your chosen element.
+Convention of Elements rotates through the elemental damage bonuses available to your class and dictates your playstyle around the spike of damage during your chosen element, where you should ideally pop the Wrath of the Berserker activation.
 Band of Might is a massive source of damage reduction with the trivial requirement of using Furious Charge on a regular (sub-8 seconds) basis.

-To ensure very high uptime of Wrath of the Berserker during speed farming, you should drop the usual suspects for solo GR progression — The Burning Axe of Sankis and Azurewrath — and use an In-geom.
+In order to ensure very high uptime of Wrath of the Berserker during speed farming, you should drop the usual suspects for solo GR progression — Azurewrath or The Burning Axe of Sankis — and use an In-geom.
 The cooldown reduction upon elite kill powers of this legendary sword directly correspond to the elite hunting playstyle of the build.
 Note that if you decide to test the upper GR speed farming limits of the build, you can drop In-geom and play around the WotB downtime, switching to the Endless Walk set and arming yourself with an Echoing Fury — Oathkeeper combo.